hmsgit/nrpcle/hbp_nrp_cle/doc/source/tutorials/custom_devices.rst

 devices that are connected to a neuronal network through directly by the brain communication adapter, custom devices provide their own logic how they connect to a given set of neurons.

-.. note:: We have not really used custom devices so far at this stage of the NRP platform.
-We will add more documentation here as soon as we have done so.
+.. note:: We have not really used custom devices so far.
+We will
+          add more documentation here as soon as we have done so.